Psychedelics and ADHD

 Frequently Asked Questions

-1. Can psychedelics really treat ADHD?
+1. Do psychedelics treat ADHD?

-2. How do psychedelics work in treating ADHD?
+2. How do psychedelics treat ADHD?

 4. Can psychedelics be used as a standalone treatment for ADHD?